rayk1m02/learning-log/README.md

 # Learning Log

-A daily log of what I worked on and learned (outside of projects).
+A daily log of what I worked on and learned (outside of project commits).